T3.3: Handles Nulls

 Overview

-One of the most frequently tested and commonly misunderstood topics in InterSystems IRIS is the relationship between empty strings, $CHAR(0), and SQL NULL.
-This three-way distinction is unique to InterSystems IRIS because of its unified object-SQL data model, and getting it wrong leads to subtle bugs in queries and data handling.
+One of the most frequently tested and commonly misunderstood topics in InterSystems IRIS is the relationship between the ObjectScript empty string, $CHAR(0), and SQL NULL.
+The three-way distinction is unique to InterSystems IRIS because of its unified object-SQL data model, and getting it backwards leads to subtle bugs in queries and data handling.

 SET obj = ##class(MyApp.Patient).%New()